-Please note, that some jurisdictions require the presence of a Self-Contained Breathing Apparatus (SCBA) on site.
-Consult Provincial Regulations for further information.
+Please note, that some jurisdictions require the presence of two Self-Contained Breathing Apparatuses (SCBA) on-site.
+Consult your provincial regulations for further information.

-For those locations that are required to have an SCBA, the SCBA must be kept in good operating condition.
+For those locations that are required to have two SCBAs, the SCBAs must be kept in good operating condition.

-H7.3 Two One- or Two-Piece Anhydrous Ammonia Resistant Suits
+H7.3 - Two (2) One- or Two-Piece Anhydrous Ammonia Resistant Suits (Appendix H7.1 - H7.8)

-Two one- or two-piece anhydrous ammonia resistant suits suitable for contact with environments containing high concentrations of anhydrous ammonia must be provided and maintained in good working order.
+Two (2) one- or two-piece anhydrous ammonia resistant suits suitable for contact with environments containing high concentrations of anhydrous ammonia must be provided and maintained in good working order.
 These suits are intended for use in emergency situations only and must not be utilized for daily operational activities at the anhydrous ammonia railcar transfer operation.
 The anhydrous ammonia suit must be protected from weather.

-H7.4 First Aid Kit
+H7.4 - First Aid Kit (Appendix H7.1 - H7.8)

 A fully stocked and well-maintained first aid kit must be available to treat injuries at the anhydrous ammonia railcar transfer operation.
 The first aid kit must be kept in a weather tight box or be located inside a building at the operation.
-First aid kits are often equipped with latex gloves, which should be exchanged with nitrile gloves since latex reacts with anhydrous ammonia.
+First aid kits are often equipped with latex gloves which should be exchanged with nitrile gloves as latex breaks down when exposed to anhydrous ammonia.
 The first aid kit must be sized according to the number of workers at the operation.
-Consult Federal or Provincial Occupational Health and Safety Regulations for specific size requirements.
+Consult federal or provincial Occupational Health and Safety Regulations for specific size requirements.